Biometria-se/grizzly-monorepo/extras/async-messaged/README.md

 # async-messaged

 Can be seen as an integration gateway for different messaging types.
-It does have support for:
+It has support for:
 - IBM MQ
 - Azure Service Bus